pezi77/workshop-fh-nov-22/docs/source/nina.rst

 * This is a bulleted list.
+Bulleted lists are my jam.
 * It has two items, the second item uses two lines.